programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 text <- paste(readLines(url), collapse = "\n")
 ```

-As before, we will tokenize the text and see how many word in total there are in the
+As before, we will tokenize the text and see how many word there are in the
-document.
+entire document.

 ```{r}
 words <- tokenize_words(text)
 length(words[[1]])
 ```

-Running this, you will see that this speech contains a total of `6113` words.
+From the output we see that this speech contains a total of `6113` words.
 Combining
 the `table`, `data_frame`, and `arrange` functions exactly as done on the small example,
 shows the most frequently used words in the entire speech.
 Notice as you run this how
 easily we are able to re-use our prior code to repeat an analysis on a new set of data;